 This is why Bamboo Sushi is on our list of must-try restaurants!

 Eat your biscuit as a sandwich, with chicken, even as French toast!

 The enormous cinnamon rolls are fit to share, so bring a friend (or three!).
 Find them in Denver and now in Colorado Springs!

 With locations in Denver, Boulder, and Colorado Springs (as well as some locations outside of Colorado!), you’ll find classic brunchy options on the menu.

 This place is very popular, especially on weekends, so make a reservation and be prepared to wait.
 You’ll be glad you did!

 With a rotating menu and incredible flavor options, like Cap’n Crunch and Lucky Charms cereal, you can try a new flavor nearly every week.

-Fans of Trader Joe’s Butter Cookies will love the Joe’s Cookies flavor — it’s Carrie’s favorite!
-Or try the Lebowski — a white Russian flavored ice cream.
+Fans of Trader Joe’s Butter Cookies will love the Joe’s Cookies flavor (it’s Carrie’s favorite!).
+Or try the Lebowski, a white Russian flavored ice cream.

 Get your burger cooked to your taste, or be adventurous and try a tuna burger!

-Get out there and find out!
-Whether you’re new to Colorado, just visiting, or have been around for a while, you’ll never run out of new tastes to try in Colorado.
+Whether you’re new to Colorado or have been living here for awhile, you’ll never run out of new tastes to try in Colorado.